Looking for support after a crime or distressing event?

 Request an appointment here.

 When you request an appointment, someone will reach out to you within 2 business days via your preferred method of contact to schedule an intake appointment.
 They will offer times an advocate is available and you can pick what works best for you.
 There is no police accompaniment involved in this appointment unless requested.
-Advocates are confidential and not required to report details to Title IX.

-*Mandatory reporting as required by the State of Texas applies to concerns of neglect or abuse of a child, elderly person, or individual with a disability.*
+*VAN staff and advocates are mandatory Title IX reporters for staff and faculty.
+Mandatory reporting as required by the State of Texas applies to concerns of neglect or abuse of a child, elderly person, or individual with a disability.

 *If you are experiencing a mental health emergency, please call the UT's 24-hour Counseling & Mental Health Center's Crisis Line: 512-471-CALL (2255), Travis County Integral Care's 24/hour Mobile Crisis Outreach Team at 512-472-HELP (4357), National Mental Health Crisis & Suicide Hotline "988", or 911 for immediate police assistance.